StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>team \<text\> \<text\> \<text\>....**
   > Returns an embed seperating the arguments randomly into 2 teams
 * **\>ship \<args1\> | [args2]**
-  > Returns how compatible 2 people are with each other (99% of ships have sailed)
+  > Returns how compatible 2 people are with each other (99% of ships have sailed).
+Results change every month.
 * **\>fight \<args1\> | [args2]**
   > Fight with people and see who is the strongest
 * **\>rps \<rock or paper or scissors\>**